 Here, at the Max Planck Institute, we attempt to take up these challenges – having recently returned to full capacity with two research departments under a single roof.
 Our numerous individual research projects relate to different periods and topics.
 Each of them belongs to at least one of more than a dozen ‘Research fields’ that operate across departmental boundaries.
 Moreover, four particular ‘Research focus areas’ open up common research perspectives that shed new light on all the research projects and research fields pursued at the Institute.
 As a result, there are many opportunities for dialogue with neighbouring disciplines, not least with law and the other social sciences.

-We foster this dialogue through our membership in the Cluster of Excellence The Formation of Normative Orders, as part of a LOEWE research group on conflict resolution at Goethe University Frankfurt, through a long-term project on the legal and political languages of the School of Salamanca at the Academy of Sciences and Literature in Mainz and as part of our collaboration with other Max Planck institutes.
+We foster this dialogue through our memberships in the Clusters of Excellence The Formation of Normative Orders at Goethe University and Beyond Slavery and Freedom at Bonn University (since 2019), through a long-term project on the legal and political languages of the School of Salamanca at the Academy of Sciences and Literature in Mainz and as part of our collaboration with other Max Planck institutes.

 Our work, particularly our interest in the legal history of the common law world and the imperial spaces of the Iberian monarchies, puts us in touch with colleagues all over the world.
 In order to intensify these international co-operations, we are increasingly publishing in open access formats and organize an annual Summer Academy for Legal History.
 Each of these endeavours helps us to write the legal history of Europe as the history of a global region and to better understand how ‘law is in motion’.